armory/documentation/_overview/fiat-permissions-overview.md

 ## Clouddriver accounts

-Clouddriver is the Spinnaker service that interacts with the various cloud providers.
+Clouddriver is the Spinnaker service that interacts with the various providers.
 When Fiat is enabled, account permissions for Clouddriver determine whether a role or group can perform the following actions:
 * `READ` - See objects in a given cloud account.
 * `WRITE` - Deploy objects to a given account.